TYPO3-Documentation/TYPO3CMS-Reference-Typoscript/Documentation/Setup/Page/Index.rst

          cObject

    Description
-         This is default bodytag overridden by ".bodyTag" if that is set.
+         This is the default body tag.
+It is overridden by ".bodyTag", if that is set.

+         **Note:** Additionally to the body tag properties noted here, there also is the property "config.disableBodyTag", which - if set
+         - disables body tag generation independently from what might be set here.

 .. container:: table-row